awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-adding-tags.md

 # Tagging Your Pipeline<a name="dp-adding-tags"></a>

 Tags are case\-sensitive key\-value pairs that consist of a key and an optional value, both defined by the user\.
-You can apply up to 10 tags to each pipeline\.
+You can apply up to ten tags to each pipeline\.
 Tag keys must be unique for each pipeline\.
 If you add a tag with a key that is already associated with the pipeline, it updates the value of that tag\.

-Applying a tag to a pipeline also propagates the tags to its underlying resources \(for example, EMR clusters and EC2 instances\)\.
+Applying a tag to a pipeline also propagates the tags to its underlying resources \(for example, Amazon EMR clusters and Amazon EC2 instances\)\.
 However, it does not apply these tags to resources in a `FINISHED` or otherwise terminated state\.
+You can use the CLI to apply tags to these resources, if needed\.

 When you are finished with a tag, you can remove it from your pipeline\.